Skip to main content

 CP291 Face to face course

-Plan and teach an effective computing curriculum for students with autism in a specialist setting.
+Plan and teach an effective computing curriculum for autistic pupils working at primary level.

 Who is it for?

-Teachers of computing in special schools and specialist units, working with learners on the autism spectrum
+Teachers of computing in primary schools, special schools and specialist units working with learners on the autism spectrum.

 Topics covered

 Computing curriculum in context – You’ll consider the barriers and opportunities for autistic young people in computing, and contextualise the Teach Computing Curriculum to their needs and interests.
-You’ll be introduced to computational thinking and some of the key concepts in programming, and how these might be taught.
+This session also covers the importance of digital literacy for autistic learners and how to build resilience.

-Applying Generic Pedagogy in Computing – This session covers the impact that autism can have on student’s learning and how to apply general pedagogy to teaching computing in a specialised setting.
-You’ll critically evaluate a wealth of practical guidance, resources and teaching approaches for use in your own school, leading to effective learning experiences.
+Applying Generic Pedagogy in Computing – This session covers the impact that autism can have on pupils’ learning and how to apply general pedagogy to teaching computing effectively.
+You will investigate how to support engagement and collaborative learning in the creating media and data and information strands of the curriculum.

-Computing-specific pedagogy – You’ll receive an overview of different subject-specific pedagogies that can be used to effectively teach computing.
-The focus is on approaches that are straightforward to implement in the classroom that have been used successfully with autistic students.
+Computing-specific pedagogy – You’ll receive an overview of different subject-specific pedagogies that can be used to effectively teach programming.
+The focus is on approaches that are straightforward to implement in the classroom that have been used successfully with autistic pupils.
 You’ll have time and support to reflect on which approaches will work for you and your school.

-Teaching excellent computing lessons – This practical session supports you to plan effective lessons in a sequence that develops the knowledge, understanding and skills of your learners.
-You’ll learn about the range of support available to you as a teacher of computing, and will work through a process to plan an excellent lesson using adapted materials.
-This session is full of take-away activities that can be easily implemented
+Teaching excellent computing lessons – This practical session supports you to adapt Teach Computing units to effectively support your autistic learners.
+You’ll learn about the range of support available to you as a teacher of computing, and a number of take-away resources and activities that can be easily implemented in the classroom.

 How long is this course?